rohithrathod99/ML_engineer_full_course/ML_algos/Linear_regression/All_about_Linear_regression.md

 **Linear** means straight, and **Regression** means finding relationship between ind and dep var

 1. It's a statistical method used for predictive analysis.
-It's a supervised learning technique
+It's a supervised learning technique.

 2. It predicts only continuous/real/numeric values(Eg: Sales,Salary,etc..).
 Example: Predicting the salary(y) of an employee given the years of exp(x).